Training Science

 Stair-climber intervals (vertical machine)

 Stairmaster or step-mill at progressive resistance levels.
 Best for vertical accumulation when you cannot get to real terrain.
 Use it for zone 2 long sessions AND for VO2max intervals (3 minute work at level 12-15, 90 seconds easy).
 Has zero descent stress, which is a feature for high-volume weeks and a bug for descent prep.
+How it compares with the incline treadmill is covered in our StairMaster vs incline treadmill guide.

 Tier 1